-Students who are in good financial and academic standing but withdrew and have taken a break in their enrollment for 12 or more months may petition for readmission to the University by submitting a new application for admission.
+Students who are in good financial and academic standing but voluntarily withdrew may reapply into the same program by submitting a new application for admission.
 Readmitted students are required to follow the policies of the catalog in effect at the time of readmission, including the degree requirements for their program to the effect that students may have additional or different program completion requirements than their original program of study.
 (See Admissions Requirements).